rustacean-station/rustacean-station.org/_episodes/interviews/2025-05-29-accesskit-with-matt-campbell-and-arnold-loubriat.md

 - [@1:45] - "What are you working on?"
 - [@2:00] - "What does it offer?"
 - [@2:28] - "Who would use AccessKit?"
-- [@2:51] - AccessKit bindings in other languages besides Rust.
+- [@2:51] - AccessKit bindings in languages besides Rust.
-- [@3:14] - On unifying different accessibility protocols and chromium's push model.
+- [@3:14] - On unifying accessibility protocols and Chromium's push model.
-- [@4:47] - AccessKit's API for toolkits.
+- [@4:47] - AccessKit's API.
 - [@6:58] - Some accessibility-tree concepts within AccessKit
 - [@8:47] - "Arnold, when did you get involved?"
-- [@4:47] - AccessKit's API for toolkits.
 - [@9:08] - AccessKit's origin - Arnold wrote 6000 lines of code to find Matt.
-- [@12:56] - Matt's history with Windows.
+- [@12:56] - Matt's history with Windows and Microsoft.
 - [@14:00] - How Quorum relates to AccessKit,
   - [Quorum](https://www.washington.edu/accesscomputing/quorum-programming-language-0)
-- [@15:52] - The challenges Quorum UI development - and thus toolkit developers general face.
+- [@15:52] - Challenges Quorum UI development faced.
-- [@18:12] - Arnold and Matt on the necessity for back-end testing, Android, iOS - but also on Linux for AT-SPI2.
+- [@18:12] - Arnold and Matt on the necessity for back-end testing, Android, iOS - Linux.
 - [@21:45] - On Newton and its Chromium relation.
   - [Newton](https://blogs.gnome.org/a11y/2024/06/18/update-on-newton-the-wayland-native-accessibility-project/)
-- [@27:55] - Newton on other compositers other than mutter.
+- [@27:55] - Newton on other compositers.
-- [@29:20] - Politics mentioned also apply to Wayland purist versus Gnome D-Bus frictions.
+- [@29:20] - Wayland protocol purists versus Gnome D-Bus frictions.
   - ["Next-generation accessibility architecture" document](https://gitlab.gnome.org/GNOME/at-spi2-core/-/blob/main/devel-docs/new-protocol.rst?ref_type=heads)
 - [@31:03] - Where can people find Arnold?
   - [Arnold on GitHub as 'DataTriny'](https://github.com/DataTriny)